-\paragraph{Design considerations.} To address storage and I/O inefficiencies in disk-based ANNS systems, we explore {\em decoupled} storage management for vector data and auxiliary index metadata.
-We pose four design questions to address.
+\para{Design considerations.} To address the above storage and I/O inefficiencies, we explore decoupled storage management for vector data and auxiliary index metadata.
+This raises four design questions.

-{\em Q1: How to maximize vector storage savings?} Storage compression is a common approach to reduce content redundancy, but it should maintain data integrity without compromising search accuracy, especially when full-precision vectors are essential for final re-ranking \cite{jayaram19} and the auxiliary index should maintain the search algorithm correctness.
-Thus, we focus on {\em lossless} compression techniques to allow perfect reconstruction after decompression.
-However, while general-purpose lossless compression techniques like entropy coders (e.g., Huffman \cite{knuth85}, ANS \cite{duda13}) and dictionary coders (e.g., LZ77 \cite{rigler07}, LZ4 \cite{lz4}) are widely adopted, they do not address semantic characteristics of high-dimensional vectors and auxiliary index metadata, leading to sub-optimal storage savings.
+{\em Q1: How to maximize storage savings?} Lossless compression is necessary to preserve data integrity: full-precision vectors are required for accurate final re-ranking \cite{jayaram19}, and the auxiliary index must remain exactly correct for search algorithms.
+However, general-purpose lossless techniques, such as entropy coders (e.g., Huffman \cite{knuth85}, ANS \cite{duda13}) and dictionary coders (e.g., LZ77 \cite{rigler07}, LZ4 \cite{lz4}), treat data as opaque byte streams and fail to exploit the semantic structure of vectors or the integer-sequence regularity of auxiliary index metadata, yielding suboptimal compression ratios.